 Within the minimalist shoe category are three main sub-categories:

-The choice of running shoe style needs to be part of a well-thought out training program.
-If a runner has been relatively injury-free and is content with their performance in traditional shoes I see no reason to push them into minimalist shoes.
+The choice of running shoe style needs to be part of a well-thought-out training program.
+If a runner has been relatively injury-free and is content with their performance in traditional shoes, I see no reason to push them into minimalist shoes.

-On the other hand, if a runner has had repeated injuries and setbacks with traditional shoes it may be time to transition to a more minimalist shoe.
+On the other hand, if a runner has had repeated injuries and setbacks with traditional shoes, it may be time to transition to a more minimalist shoe.

 My advice would be to first look for a shoe with a wide toe-box to accommodate splaying of the toes during running.
-This will facilitate proper function of the big toe.
+This will facilitate the proper function of the big toe.
 Less cushioning and more flexibility are other characteristics to look for.
-Lighter shoes will help improve running economy.
+Lighter shoes will help improve the running economy.

 I would be more cautious in regards to heel drop.
-Going to a zero-drop shoe for many runners will be put too much strain on the Achilles tendon and lower posterior chain.
+Going to a zero-drop shoe for many runners will put too much strain on the Achilles tendon and lower posterior chain.
 Look for a 4 – 8 mm heel drop initially.

-Use the shoes indoors during strength training sessions first and then try them for short runs and running drills.
+Use the shoes indoors during strength training sessions first, then try them for short runs and running drills.
 Build the mileage gradually.
 Some runners may adapt to where they can run with minimalist shoes all the time.
 Others may only be able to progress to using them for shorter runs.